ZGIS/malawi_atlas_public/docs/server.rst

 Ext JS
 ------

 Ext JS provides the JavaScript framework that Malawi Atlas uses.
-It can be downloaded on this `website <https://www.sencha.com/legal/GPL/>`_.
+It can be downloaded on the `Sencha website <https://www.sencha.com/legal/GPL/>`_.
 Additionally for building the website the command line tool `Sencha CMD <https://www.sencha.com/products/extjs/cmd-download/>`_ is required.
 The source code of the Malawi Atlas and further instructions how build the website can be found in the `repository <https://github.com/zgis/malawi_atlas_public>`_.

 Update Software